CurlyWurly-1/PIC-16f877a-SPI-master-to-slave/README.md

 Also, I think the packet speed of data constellations should be low here, so that there is time for any unfinished data in SSPBUF to be discarded/flushed if the interupt fires (after a 1/8 second timeout).
 One could use this code to quickly fire a sentence of several bytes across the SPI (with little pause between them), but to pause before sending the next sentence (e.g. 1/2 second).

 One interesting side effect of this code, is that the slave does not really require a power supply because the "clock" line idles "high".
 This means that the "slave" 16f877A receives its power from the "clock" line !!!

 I think this code is best utilised for ad hoc data downloading from a "master" to "slave".
 Later on.
-I hope to publish code for data going the other way i.e. a "master" device signals to a "slave" device that it wants to read from data from it (data comes back from the "slave" after being "kicked").
+I hope to publish code for data going the other way i.e. a "master" device signals to a "slave" that it wants to read data from it (i.e. data comes back from the "slave" after being "kicked").

 Hope this code proves useful for you - Enjoy!